 The PRP provides for the Trustee of the Auswide Bank Ltd employee share trust to acquire, allocate and hold shares, as relevant.
-The Trustee is funded by the Company to acquire shares, as directed by the Board, from other shareholders on mpany.
+The Trustee is funded by the Company to acquire shares, as directed by the Board, either by way of purchase from other shareholders on market, or issue by the Company.